helmgast/lore/design.md

 Known issues
 ==================================================================
-- When using newer mongoengine or pymongo, it will fail to interpret earlier indices.
-Solution is to remove all indices on existing db (they will be recreated).
 - In new dev, Order does not contain shipping_mobile anymore.
 This will generate an error.
 Solution is to remove all shipping mobile fields from db.